KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * How much will it cost to produce/deliver product/service?
 * How much does it cost (time/resources) to reach new users?
 * How much will customer support cost?

+Cost Structure/Revenue Streams
+More than one cash flow source?

 [List of Web Business Models GitHub](https://gist.github.com/ndarville/4295324)